 The Graduate Employees Organization is the union that represents approximately 1,600 Graduate Student Instructors (GSIs) and Graduate Student Staff Assistants (GSSAs) at the University of Michigan.
 It is one of 13 graduate employee unions in the United States and the second oldest in the country.

 University Unions is an organization within the Division of Student Affairs offering a variety of services, programs and opportunities for student involvement in the Michigan Union and Michigan League on Central Campus and Pierpont Commons on North Campus.
 The Unions help connect students, staff, faculty, and guests to places where you can meet friends, attend events, grab food, get computer time, study, and more.
 Many student organizations operate out of the Unions, making them a constant hub of activity.
 Explore the website to discover all of the amenities, programming, activities, and services available in the University Unions.

 There are a number of opportunities to connect with, build, and sustain meaningful service opportunities in Ann Arbor and local areas.
 Whether you are interested in volunteering with your friends or in meeting new people with similar interests, participating in community service activities is a great way to get involved and have some fun.

 The Edward Ginsberg Center for Community Service and Learning offers several opportunities to learn while serving in the community, as well as a multitude of resources.
-The Ginsberg Center’s list of over 60 general Service Opportunities helps students find projects sorted by issue areas such as Arts & Culture and Social Justice & Public Policy.
+The Ginsberg Center’s list of over 60 general Service Opportunities helps students find projects sorted by issue areas such as Arts and Culture and Social Justice and Public Policy.

 The Ann Arbor Observer provides a list of organizations seeking volunteers.